Connect with us

 The project follows the signing of a Sh32 billion deal between the Kenyan government and its Japanese counterpart for the execution of the plan.

-The funds were disbursed through the Japan International Cooperation Agency (Jica) with Kenya expected to repay the loan over a 40-year period.
+The funds were disbursed through the Japan International Cooperation Agency (Jica) with Kenya expected to repay the loan over 40 years.

 The first segment of the three-phase project was completed in Feb.
-2016 at a cost of Sh28 billion, raising the port’s capacity to 1.63 million TEUs from 1.08 million TEUs.
+2016 at Sh28 billion, raising the port’s capacity to 1.63 million TEUs from 1.08 million TEUs.

 Kilindini Harbour